Hi, I’m Katy

 Hello everyone, my name is Dawn Nicholas and I am delighted to become part of the team at The Hugs Foundation.

 During my times of employment, I have had many diverse roles.
 Before joining Hugs I was employed in the education sector as a lecturer for public services students.
 As well as studies in academia I had included in the curriculum many outdoor experiences to develop self-esteem and physical and mental strengths.
 Seeing students developed in a holistic way was extremely rewarding and I have been privileged to see many of my past students succeed in the armed forces, fire service, police etc. It is especially rewarding when some of those people have had to overcome personal health needs and other difficulties.
-Here at The Hugs Foundation I will be working as a youth facilitator and therapy unit assistant, this holistic approach is ideal for building social skills, self-confidence and enable the opportunity to become full community citizens who can contribute to the communities future.
+Here at The Hugs Foundation I will be working as a youth services manager, this holistic approach is ideal for building social skills, self-confidence and enable the opportunity to become full community citizens who can contribute to the communities future.

 Hi I am Gemma